tressoldi/MindSwitch/README.md

 -MindSwitchDataAnalysis_number: output of MindSwitchPC.py

--MindSwitchRaspberry.py: the sofware in Python for the use of MindSwitch on the Rasperry
+-MindSwitchRaspberry.py: the sofware in Python for the use of MindSwitch on the Raspberry

 -CalibrationRaspberry.ini: the file with the parameters to be used by the MindSwitchRaspberry.py